On the moduli of logarithmic connections on elliptic curves: Symplectic structure

-Consider a first order deformation $(E_\epsilon,\nabla_\epsilon)$ of the (generic) connection $(E,\nabla)$ with the same eigenvalues and same determinant/trace.
-Consider a covering $\{U_i\}$ of $C$ such that the restriction of $\nabla$ is either trivial, or can be normalized like in Lemma \ref{lem:LocalModels}.
-Since the local models (\ref{eq:LocalModelDiag}) with $\nu^+-\nu^-\not\in\mathbb Z$, and (\ref{eq:LocalModelRes}) are stable under small deformations with fixed eigenvalues, we deduce that there exist bundle isomorphisms
+We can refine $\{U_i\}$ further so that the restriction of $\nabla$ is either trivial or can be normalized like in Lemma \ref{lem:LocalModels}.
+Since the local models \eqref{eq:LocalModelDiag} with $\nu^+-\nu^-\not\in\mathbb Z$, and (\ref{eq:LocalModelRes}) are stable under small deformations with fixed eigenvalues, we deduce that there exist bundle automorphisms